joeybrown-sf/rfcs/text/0000-artifact-hub-integration.md

 ### Integrate CNB services and tools to use ArtifactHub.io as the official CNB registry

 This should happen in phases so that buildpack authors and `pack` users have minimal disruption to established workflows.

-CNB is committed to backwards compatibility, but there are sometimes good reasons to break this backwards compatibility.
-This RFC proposes a slow phase-out and eventual decommission of the buildpacks registry.
-More details of this phase-out can be found in the [migration](#migration) section of this document.
+CNB is committed to backwards compatibility.
+Changes to the CNB registry will be backwards compatible, but if the CNB registry is eventually completely decommissioned, current versions of pack will cease to function.
+This RFC proposes a phase-out and eventual decommission of the buildpacks registry, but the existing registry _could_ exist indefinitely while the CNB community benefits from Artifacthub.io support.
+This option is listed as an [alternative](#indefinite-registry).
+More details of the proposed phase-out can be found in the [migration](#migration) section of this document.

 # How it Works